A stool analysis

 this test, all stool is collected over a 72-hour period and then checked for

-the fat and meat fibers.
+fat (and sometimes for meat fibers).
 This test is called a 72-hour stool collection or

 quantitative fecal fat test.